codekyha/Project_SOTHE/README.md

 Companion data and code for the revision of:

-> H. Oguz, *Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories*, **Classical and Quantum Gravity** (manuscript CQG-114816, revision submitted 2026).
+> H. Oguz, *Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories*, **Classical and Quantum Gravity** (manuscript CQG-114816, revision submitted 2026).  https://doi.org/10.48550/arXiv.2601.05156

 This is a **lightweight** supplementary package: it contains exactly what is needed to reproduce the paper's three headline claims (coarse-grained generalized second law, Hamiltonian photon-number conservation, Cherenkov phase-matching $k_{\mathrm{RR}}\delta_3\approx 1$), the figures that appear in the paper, and a small set of pre-computed numerical results.
 A larger codebase will accompany the published version on GitHub.

-A summary of what the package corrects relative to the original 2025 submission is in `NOTES.md`.
 A walkthrough of the physics with all formulae spelled out is in `EXPLANATION.md`.

 ---